The Bank of Canada can prevent a recession from becoming a depression

 If debt deflation takes hold, a recession becomes a depression.

-As a former senior governor, Tiff Macklem gained kudos for his role in assuring banks could over-come the credit freeze that accompanied the financial crisis of 2008.
+A former senior governor, Macklem gained kudos for his role in assuring banks could overcome the credit freeze that accompanied the financial crisis of 2008.
 It was presumably why he was appointed by Justin Trudeau, and the current senior deputy governor Carolyn Wilkins was passed over, despite the prime minister's professed feminism.

 In 2020, the great risk is not banks being short of cash on hand -- it is businesses, households and individuals going bankrupt.